Two-Faced Woman: Reception

 Even those reviews that praised Garbo's performance, still panned the film in general.
 Variety wrote: "That the experiment of converting Miss Garbo into a comedienne is not entirely successful is no fault of hers.
 Had the script writers and the director, George Cukor, entered into the same spirit of the thing with as much enthusiasm, lack of self-consciousness and abandon as the star, the result would have been a smash hit...Just how some of the lines of dialog escaped the scissors is as much of a mystery as how the screen writers...so completely flopped in providing a reasonably satisfactory finale."
 Harrison's Reports called Garbo's performance "brilliant...yet if it were not for her charms and fine acting ability there would be little to recommend, for the story is weak and somewhat silly."
 Film Daily declared Garbo "a delightful comedienne" but called it "unfortunate that the combined talents" of the scriptwriters "do not measure up to those of Miss Garbo's.
 George Cukor's direction is not as keen as it could be and tends to let the film ramble."

-Due to the critical failure of the film, many sources have said that the film also did poorly at the box office.
+Due to the film's critical failure, many sources have said that the film also did poorly at the box office.
 According to MGM records, it earned $875,000 in the United States and Canada, and $925,000 in other markets, resulting in an initial loss of $62,000.
-Despite the previous success of Ninotchka, audiences had difficulty accepting Garbo as a comedian.
-Attendance also was impacted by the Japanese attack on Pearl Harbor, which occurred three weeks before the film was released.
-A few sources have challenged the general perception that the picture was a financial flop, with at least one stating that it eventually made back five times its budget.
+Despite the previous success of Ninotchka, audiences had difficulty accepting Garbo as a comedienne.
+Attendance also was likely impacted by the Japanese attack on Pearl Harbor, which occurred three weeks before the film was re-released.
+A few sources have challenged the general perception that the picture was a financial failure, with at least one stating that it eventually made back five times its budget.